A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

 Another, rather minor, difference with standard regularity structures lies in the fact that we adopt a dual perspective.
 In the setting of Hairer, the abstract model space would actually correspond to $\TT^{*}$ rather than $\TT$ and the correspondence between the abstract space of symbols in $\TT^{*}$ and the concrete space-time distributions is specified through a linear map $\Pi_{\txv}: \TT^{*} \to \mathcal{S}'(\R^{\di+1})$.
 We alternatively view $\Pi_{\txv}$ as a $\TT$-valued distribution.
-For notational reasons, it is convenient to distinguish functions in the local of description of $u$, denoted $\llhs_{\txv}$, from distributions in the description of\footnote{More accurately, the components of $\lrhs_\txv$ provide a local description of the renormalized non-linearity $a(u)\Delta u+h(u)$.} $a(u)\Delta u$, denoted $\lrhs_\txv$.
-Finally, turning to our notational conventions for convolutions: we say that $\convker$ is a symmetric convolution kernel if it is a Schwartz function satisfying $\convker(t,x)=\convker(t,-x)$ and
+For notational reasons, it is convenient to distinguish functions in the local description of $u$, denoted $\llhs_{\txv}$, from distributions in the description of\footnote{More accurately, the components of $\lrhs_\txv$ provide a local description of the renormalized non-linearity $a(u)\Delta u+h(u)$.} $a(u)\Delta u$, denoted $\lrhs_\txv$, which takes values in the slightly smaller space $\Tminus$ where polynomials are excluded, see Section \ref{sec:ms}.
+The $\lrhs_\txv$ can be thought of as an enhancement of the noise, in the sense that for any base-point $\txv$, it holds $\lrhs_{\txv 0}=\xi-q_0$ where $0$ denotes the multi-index with all components being zero, and where we can allow for a constant $q_0$ to ensure that certain ensemble or space-time averages of the noise vanish.
+Similarly, $\llhs_\txv$ can be viewed as an enhancement of the classical polynomials, in the sense that